 The job doesn’t pay very high

 They are only paid once the main cabin doors are shut.
-It means that delays and cancellations affect and annoy them as much as the passengers.
-It affects them more because they don’t get paid unless the plane boards are removed.
-Although some airlines have relaxed policies regarding it, we have to respect their patience.
+This means that delays and cancellations affect and annoy them as much as the passengers.
+They are affected more because they don’t get paid unless the plane’s boards are removed.
+Although some airlines have relaxed policies, we must respect their patience.

 How safe are airplanes?

 Have you ever wondered if the airplane is thoroughly checked before taking off every time?
-Although there is an extensive list of constraints that are checked every time a flight takes off, some minor failures are left unattended to ensure that flights are on time and there’s no delay.
-But don’t worry because these minor failures aren’t supposed to affect safety provisions.
+Although an extensive list of constraints is checked every time a flight takes off, some minor failures are left unattended to ensure that flights are on time and there’s no delay.
+But don’t worry because these minor failures shouldn’t affect safety provisions.

 When it comes to in-flight safety, planes are sturdy enough to withstand getting struck by lightning or thunderstorms.
 However, it is important to buckle up during flight because most turbulence-related injuries happen when some passengers forget or ignore to fasten their seat belts.